As a married woman, have you ever wished your husband were dead in order to have peace of mind and freedom to do whatever you desire doing?

 “Sin is in the heart of man; “for from within, out of the heart of men, proceed evil thoughts, adulteries, fornications, murders, thefts, covetousness, wickedness, deceit, lasciviousness, an evil eye, blasphemy, pride, foolishness; all these evil things come from within.”
 Mark 7:21-23.
 “The heart is deceitful above all things, and desperately wicked.”
 Jer.17:9.
 Sin is in every fiber of our being by nature.
 We are born in sin, and our life is sin, so that sin can not be taken from us without taking our life.
 What I need is freedom from my own personal sin, – that sin which not only has been committed by me personally, but which dwells in the heart, – the sin which constitutes the whole of my life . . .
 Sin is in all flesh.”- The Glad Tidings, p.
 86-88.

+The sin that any one of us will commit reside already in the flesh, nature and heart of man that has not been renewed.
 It is through the flesh that Satan arouses us to disobey the Law of God.
 He tempts us by what we see, feel, smell and eat.
 Through the senses of the soul he seeks to gain control of the mind of man.
+He seeks to awaken the sinfulness in the nature of man that he might transgress the Law of God.

 The works of the flesh are nothing but the works of Satan.
 The works of righteousness, done through faith in Jesus, are nothing but the fruit of the Holy Spirit.
-In the writings of Paul the sin that dwells in the flesh is regarded as “body of sin,” “our old man,” “body of this death,” “carnal mind.”
+In the writings of Paul the flesh is regarded as “body of sin,” “our old man,” “body of this death,” “carnal mind.”
 (Romans 6:6; 7:24; 8:7).
-The flesh is evil because it accommodates another power which is regarded as the sin-master or carnal mind that controls use against our will.
+The flesh is evil because it accommodates another power which is regarded as the sin-master or carnal mind that controls use against our will if we are not renewed.

 The flesh is also weak and cannot obey the law of God.
-The law of sin is in our member which is continually warring against the law of God in our mind.
+The law of sin is in our member (flesh) which is continually warring against the law of God in our mind.
 (Romans 7:23).
-The war between the flesh and the Spirit is seen pointed out in Gal 5:17
+The war between the flesh and the Spirit is seen pointed out in Gal 5:17:

 This warfare between the flesh and Spirit is preventing us to do the good we would have desired to do.
 Gal 5:17 validates what Christ said in Gethsemane about the ability of the flesh.
 He said: